 The Tensei manages to provide impressive feel and stability considering the fact its light as a feather.
 This shaft is a good choice for players with a middle of the road swing speed who are looking to increase their trajectory while reducing spin.
 It’s available in regular and light flex.

-The Blue NV shaft from Aldila is a mid-weight shaft that’s perfect for golfers looking for middle of the road launch and spin.
+The Blue NV shaft from Aldila is a mid-weight shaft that’s perfect for golfers looking for a middle of the road launch and spin.
 If your swing speed is a bit on the faster side, the Blue NV shaft may be a natural fit for you.
 The Blue NV shaft is available in two flex: regular and stiff.

-Alternatives to the King F8
+Alternatives to the Cobra F8 Driver

 Better Player: Titleist 917 D3